 An anxious parent asked, “My child is a slow learner.
 I am very worried about his future.
 In today’s competitive world, he will be crushed, right?
 What should I do?”

 Here is Naren’s awesome revert to the parenting query: Let us answer through a true life story

 Chip and Dan Heath are the authors of Made to Stick and Switch:

 How to Change Things When Change is Hard.
-They incorporate three ideas in their one-pager that is dear to our work: stories, positive deviance and changing behaviour.
+They incorporate three ideas in their one-pager that is dear to our work: stories, positive deviance, and changing behavior.
 Here is what they wrote once.
 A troubled teenager named Bobby was sent to see his high-school counselor, John Murphy.
-Bobby had been in trouble so many times that he was in danger of being transferred to a special school for ‘kids with behavioural problems’.
+Bobby had been in trouble so many times that he was in danger of being transferred to a special school for ‘kids with behavioral problems’.

 Most counselors would have discussed Bobby’s problems with him, but Murphy didn’t.
 MURPHY: Bobby, are there classes where you don’t get in trouble?
 BOBBY: I don’t get in trouble much in Ms. Smith’s class.
 MURPHY:

 Soon Murphy had some concrete answers: 1.
 Ms. Smith greeted him at the door.
 2. She checked to make sure he understood his assignments.
 3. She gave him easier work to complete.
 (His other teachers did none of the three.)
 Now Murphy had a roadmap for change.
 He advised Bobby’s other teachers to try these three techniques.
 Lo and behold, Bobby started behaving better.

 We’re wired to focus on what’s not working.
 But Murphy asked, “What Is working?
 How can we do more of it?”
 You’re probably trying to change things at home or at work.
 Stop agonizing about what’s not working.
 Instead, ask yourself, “What’s working well, right now, and how can I do more of it?”
 Wait no more.